jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 {{< q a="smith" >}}
 A bank could still less afford to lend the fixed capital needed by an iron forge owner for his smelting-house, workhouses, warehouses, etc..

 Such entrepreneurs may properly do most of their projects with money borrowed upon bond of private people who can live on the interest of their money without taking the trouble to employ the capital themselves.

-The borrowed money which would not be repaid for several years, should not be borrowed from a bank.
+The borrowed money, which would not be repaid for several years, should not be borrowed from a bank.
 <cite>The Wealth of Nations Simplified, Book 2, Chapter 2</cite>
 {{< /q >}}